 A park with a multi-purpose sports field, aquatic centre and a range of recreation activities will be built in the Epsom Park precinct on Joynton Avenue, opposite the South Sydney Hospital site.

 The Gunyama Park and aquatic centre will be a place that caters for people of all backgrounds and abilities, with a joyful and stimulating environment to encourage active lifestyles.

-We will soon launch an architectural design competition to create the vision for these spaces, meeting the high standards set by our City's urban design projects.
+We have launched an architectural design competition, calling on architects and landscape architects to create the vision for these spaces, meeting the high standards set by our City's urban design projects.